What is an Involuntary Commitment?

 The preceding procedure sets out the minimum requirements necessary for the commitment process to be constitutional under the procedural and substantive due process clause.

-- state must file a petition for renewal within 30 days of expiration of initial order, stating in detail, reasons for renewal.
+- The State must file a petition for renewal within 30 days of the expiration of the initial order, stating in detail, the reasons for renewal

-- respondent must be released if renewal petition is not filed or is denied.
+- The respondent must be released if the renewal petition is not filed or is denied